Welcome to MQL4

 3- Scripts.

-• Expert Advisor: is a program that can automate trading for you.
-For example it can send a buying order to the broker server for execution at specified time or conditions.
-It can automate your stop loss/take profit automatically; it can cancel, replaces or closes your orders.
-The Experts has no access to the indicator functions.
+• Expert Advisor: this is a program that can automate trading for you.
+For example, it can send a buying order to the broker server for execution at specified times or conditions.
+It can automate your stop loss/take profit automatically; it can cancel, replace or close your orders.
+The Expert Advisor has no access to the indicator functions.

-• Custom Indicator: is a program that enables you to use the functions of the technical indicators for analyzing the price data.
+• Custom Indicator: this is a program that enables you to use the functions of the technical indicators for analyzing price data and drawing on the charts.
 But it cannot automate your trades.

-• Script:: is a program designed for single task execution.
-Unlike the Advisor, scripts could be executed only one time (when you attach them to a chart) and it removes itself after the execution of the last line of its code.
-It will NOT reside in the chart (Like the experts).
-The Scripts too has no access to the indicator functions.
+• Script: this is a program that is designed for single task execution.
+Unlike the Expert Advisor, scripts can only be executed once (when you attach them to a chart), and each script removes itself after the last line of its code is executed.
+It will NOT reside in the chart (like the experts).
+Script too has no access to the indicator functions.

 Now, “Where” do I write MQL4?

-To write your MQL4 code and as anything else in world, you can choose one of two ways, the hard way and the easy way.
+To write your MQL4 code, as with anything else in the world, you can choose one of two ways – the hard way or the easy way.

 1- The hard way:

-The hard way is using your favorite text editor and the command prompt to compile your program.
+The hard way is to compile your program using your favorite text editor and the command prompt.

-Notepad is a choice, but do not forget two things:
+Notepad is one choice of text editor, but do not forget to do two things:

 1- To save the file you have created in plain text format.

-2- To save the file as .mq4 (that’s to be easy to reopen it with MetaEditor), but you can save it as any extension you prefer.
+2- To save the file as .mq4 (that's to make it easier to reopen with MetaEditor), but you can save it as any extension you prefer.

-After saving your program there is an extra step to make your code comes out to the light.
-It’s the Compiling step.
+After saving your program, there is an extra step needed to bring your code into the light of day.
+This is the Compiling step.

-Compiling means converting the human readable code that you have just written to the machine language the computer understands.
+Compiling means taking the humanly readable code that you have just written and converting it to the machine language that the computer can understand.

-MetaTrader has been shipped with its own compiler (the program which will convert your code to the machine language) called MetaLang.exe
+MetaTrader has been shipped with its own compiler (the program which will convert your code to machine language), called MetaLang.exe.

-Metalang.exe is a console program that takes two parameters and output an .ex4 file (the file that MetaTrader understands).
+Metalang.exe is a console program that takes two parameters and outputs an .ex4 file (the file that MetaTrader understands).

-The first parameter is “options” parameter and the only option available is –q quit
+The first parameter is the options parameter and the only option available is –q = quit.

 metalang [options…] filename